How employee engagement can help businesses tackle care staff shortages

 care staff engagement

-Staff shortages are a significant issue in care right now.
-In Care England’s recent workforce sense check survey, it was found that over 96% of members reported workforce shortage as being a primary concern this winter.
+Care staff shortages are a significant issue in care right now.
+In a 2021 Care England survey, it was found that over 96% of members reported workforce shortage as being a primary concern this winter.
+Research from The Kings Fund in 2024 shows that the NHS vacancy rate in 2023 was 8.4%, with overall social care being 9.9% in the year 2022/23, which is much higher than the overall UK vacancy rate of 3.4% in the same year.

 Industry bodies are calling for more support from the government to help with this recruitment crisis.
-But what can you do as a care business in the meantime to attract recruits and keep your existing employees?
+But what can you do about staff shortages in care homes as a care business in the meantime to attract recruits and keep your existing employees?

 Standing out from the crowd and making your care setting one that people want to work for over the rest is important right now.
 And one of the most effective ways of doing this is employee engagement.